NewStrangeWorlds/FastChem/_sources/sections/installation.rst.txt

 Notes on MacOS
 ^^^^^^^^^^^^^^

-Newer Apple computers contain an ARM-based processor (a.k.a.
-Apple Silicon, Mx), which is not compatible with the x86 architecture used by many other Linux and Windows machines.
-This ARM processor has **no** hardware support for quadruple-precision numbers that are used in ``FastChem``.
-Consequently, ``FastChem`` will run only with double-precision on these computers, which will cause convergence issues at lower temperatures.
-Since this is a hardware limitation of the Apple Silicon chip, there is no way to change this behavior within ``FastChem``.
+Previous versions of ``FastChem`` relied on long double (quadruple) precision for convergence at low temperatures.
+Since Apple Silicon (Mx) processors have no hardware support for quadruple-precision arithmetic, this caused convergence issues on these machines.
+The current version of ``FastChem`` has been redesigned to work fully in double precision, resolving this limitation.

-``FastChem`` can be compiled and run on MacOS, but requires some libraries and apps that are not installed by default.
+``FastChem`` can be compiled and run on macOS, but requires some libraries and tools that are not installed by default.
 This especially includes ``CMake``.
-In order to compile ``FastChem`` on MacOS, the the prerequisites listed above need to be installed.
+In order to compile ``FastChem`` on macOS, the prerequisites listed above need to be installed.
 This can be easily achieved by, for example, using ``brew``.

-In a standard installation of MacOS, no compiler is available.
+In a standard installation of macOS, no compiler is available.
 The Apple version of the Clang compiler can be installed through Xcode and the command line tools by running